Solo 401k Deadlines

 • Plan Transfer or Restatement (moving a plan document from another provider; note that this only moves the plan document, and any funds can take a period of weeks to roll over, depending on the outgoing custodian’s processes and requirements)

-We recommend setting up your Solo 401k by at least Dec 24 (5 days before the IRS deadline) to avoid any typical delays in various steps of the process.
+We recommend setting up your Solo 401k at the latest by least Dec 24 (5 days before the IRS deadline) to avoid any typical delays in various steps of the process.
 These include:

 • Any questions you have during the setup process, that require a response from our support team (support@carry.com) or your accountant or tax professional